austineinstein/seneca/README.md

 https://www.fooledbyrandomness.com/BTC-QF.pdf

 # why
-Relevance in content of webpages to others.
+Relevance in similar content of webpages is the baseline thinking because we do not posses actual earnings to value BTC.

-Visualisation of headlines affecting asset prices as clusters unlike the S2F model:
+Visualisation of headlines affecting asset prices as clusters like the S2F model:

 Each of the four identified BTC clusters has a very different S2F-market value combination that seems to be consistent with halvings and changing BTC narratives.